zoxpx/pxdocs/content/reference/release-notes/portworx.md

 August 21, 2018

 {{<info>}}
-Important note: Consul integration with 1.5.0 has a bug which results in PX querying a Consul Cluster too often for a non-existent key.
+Important note: Consul integration with 1.5.0 has a bug which results in Portworx querying a Consul Cluster too often for a non-existent key.
 We will be pushing out a 1.5.1 release with a fix by 08/31/2018
 {{</info>}}

 ### Key Features and Enhancements